ilosamart/ansible-configs/README.md

 # Ansible Configuration files repository

 ## Description
 This repo contains the basic file structure for Ansible.
+For convenience I suggest you add aliases like these to you .profile or equivalent script:
+* alias ansible-[ENV]='ansible -i ~/git/ansible-configs/environments/[ENV]'
+* alias ansible-playbook-[ENV]='ansible-playbook -i ~/git/ansible-configs/environments/[ENV]'

 # Folder hierarchy
 * bin - For auxiliary scripts.